Cancer Research UK logo.

 Tanning, fake tan and Melanotan

 Too much ultraviolet (UV) radiation from the sun or sunbeds can cause skin cancer.
 If you want to look tanned, there are safer ways to do it than sunbathing or using sunbeds.
 You could try fake tans – these usually come in a bottle as a cream or can be sprayed onto the skin.
-But Melanotan nasal sprays and injections are illegal in the UK and shouldn’t be used.
+But Melanotan nasal sprays are not safe and shouldn’t be used.

 Find out more about UV and skin cancer, and how to stay safe in the sun.